 Herman Roth Gets Mugged

-Yesterday's reference to Philip Roth’s “Patrimony” reminded me of one of my favorite anecdotes ever.
-It’s on pages 125-26 of the Simon & Schuster paperback edition.
-Philip, dutiful, distant son, is having a late-night talk with his friend Joanna, originally from Poland, now a recovering alcoholic living in Princeton, about his 86-year-old father, who is beginning to physically break down:
+Yesterday's reference to Philip Roth’s “Patrimony” reminded me of one of my favorite anecdotes ever; it’s on pages 125-26 of the memoir.
+Philip, dutiful son, is having a late-night talk with his friend Joanna, originally from Poland, about his 86-year-old father, whose body is beginning to break down:

 “Did I ever tell you what happened when he was mugged a couple of years ago?
 He could have got himself killed.”